World faces most dangerous decade since WW2 - Putin

 Nato Secretary General Jens Stoltenberg said alliance members "reject this allegation" and "Russia must not use it as a pretext for escalation".

+The day before Thursday's address to the annual Valdai forum, the Russian leader had overseen routine nuclear exercises that involved a supposed nuclear strike in retaliation for an enemy's massive nuclear attack.
+"As long as nuclear weapons exist, there is always a danger that they will be used," he told his audience.

+Mr Putin repeated his recent attacks on the West, and what he called its "dangerous, bloody and dirty game" of denying countries their sovereignty and uniqueness.
+The West's "undivided dominance" over world affairs was now coming to an end, he asserted.

-Speaking at the annual Valdai forum, Mr Putin said: "We're at a historical frontier.
+"We're at a historical frontier.
 Ahead is probably the most dangerous, unpredictable and at the same time important decade since the end of World War Two."

-He described the current geopolitical situation in the world as "revolutionary", saying the West was no more able to be in charge - but was "desperately trying" to do so.

-"The future world order is being formed before our eyes," the Russian leader stressed.

-And he again accused the West led by the US of trying to "destroy" Russia, providing no evidence to back up his claims.
+The West was no more able to be in charge - but was "desperately trying" to do so.
+He said a "future world order is being formed before our eyes", and accused the West, led by the US, of trying to destroy Russia.
+No evidence was provided to back up his claims.